 If it's the latter, Bo-Katan may not be entirely happy about that.
 She asked for his help, but more as her underling/foot soldier.
 Bo-Katan covets that Dark Saber — but does she want it so much that she'll duel Din Djarin for it?

 Din has exhibited zero interest in intergalactic politics, so we're curious to see if (and how) he gets pulled into the greater Mandalorian saga.
+As for Grogu, his Force powers could come in very handy in a fight, as we've seen already.

 The Mandalorian season 3 episodes and directors